csimth335/MTH335/Chapter2/floating-point.md

 bits(-Inf)
 ```

+### Not a number: NaN

-* NaN.
+NaN.
 This is a special value reserved for computations where no value is possible.
 Examples include `0/0` or `0 * Inf`:

 ```
 0/0, 0 * Inf